-The Investigator must indicate on the IRB application that the protocol will utilize surrogate consent and submit the surrogate consent rider along with the IRB informed consent document.
-If the Investigator later decides to utilize surrogate consent, an amendment must be submitted to the IRB requesting the use of the surrogate consent along with a revised informed consent document that incorporates the surrogate rider.
+The Investigator must indicate on the IRB application that the protocol will utilize surrogate consent and add/or incorporate the surrogate consent rider to the end of the IRB informed consent document.
+If, after approval, the Investigator later decides to utilize surrogate consent, an amendment must be submitted to the IRB requesting the use of the surrogate consent along with a revised informed consent document that incorporates the surrogate rider.